Key Takeaways

 export class UserService {

-userUrl = '/api/users'
+private userUrl = '/api/users';

 constructor(private http: HttpClient) { }

-return this.http.get(this.userUrl)
+return this.http.get(this.userUrl);

 }